Frobenius Non-Stability of Nilpotent Groups: Construction of Asymptotic Representations

+\begin{proof} Let $\Gamma$ be a finitely generated nilpotent group of that is not locally cyclic.
+By Proposition~\ref{vcyc}~$\Gamma$ has Hirsch length at least 2.
+Let $T$ be the subset of torsion elements.
+This is a finite normal subgroup by Proposition~\ref{torsion}.
+By Definition~\ref{hirsch2}, $\Gamma/T$ has a Hirsch length of at least 2 as well.
+By Theorem~\ref{main1} and Theorem~\ref{main2} we know that $\Gamma/T$ is not $p$-stable.
+By Lemma~\ref{quotient} we have that $\Gamma$ cannot be $p$-stable either.

+Now let $\Gamma$ be a virtually cyclic group.
+Thus $\Gamma$ is a virtually free group so we may apply Lemma~\ref{vfree} to show that $\Gamma$ is Frobenius stable. \end{proof}

+\begin{rmk} If $\Gamma$ is a finitely generated nilpotent group that is not virtually cyclic a $p$-asymptotic representation that is not $p$-perturbable to a genuine representation can be found as follows.
+If $T$ is the torsion subgroup of~$\Gamma$, apply Proposition~\ref{formula} to $\Gamma/T$ to define $\rho_n:\Gamma/T\rightarrow U(n)$.
+Then if $f:\Gamma\rightarrow\Gamma/T$ is the quotient map $\rho_n\circ f$ is the desired sequence of maps. \end{rmk}

 I would like to thank my advisor Marius Dadarlat for pointing me towards this problem and for his advice along the way.
-I would also like to thank the Purdue Mathematics Department for supporting me with the summer research grant for the summer of 2022.
+I would also like to thank an anonymous referee taking the time to read the paper closely and providing many helpful comments and suggestions.
+A question posed by the referee and a conversation with Marius Dadarlat and Iason Moutzouris helped me to locate the right result in the literature to drop the torsion-free assumption from the main result; I would like to thank all three.
+Finally, I would like to thank the Purdue Mathematics Department for supporting me with the summer research grant for the summer of 2022.